TeamCodeArena/DeliverEase/contribute.md

 5. Or if you are using poetry, install all the dependencies to your system by: `poetry install`

-6. Make migrations into the Database : `python manage.py migrate`
+6. Make migrations into the Database: `python manage.py migrate`

 7. Run the server locally: `python manage.py  runserver`

 8. Check if there is a stale issue by asking out the current assignee or the maintainer about the progress of the issue or if there is a unassigned issue.

 9. In either case get the issue assigned to yourself by commenting on the issue like I would like to work on this issue please assign me and tag a maintainer, and start working on it after you are assigned the issue.